pnp/blog/content/post/learn-to-debug-your-power-apps.md

 ### 4. Snap to align

-Okay, this one is a mini tipp: Did you ever try to align some buttons or elements and the snap to align functionality drives you crazy?
+Okay, this one is a mini tip: Did you ever try to align some buttons or elements and the snap to align functionality drives you crazy?
 Often it helps to arrange your elements but sometimes it's your worst enemy.